Ask a question

 Day 31 San Pedro de Atacama

 There are plenty of optional excursions here -- biking, exploring nearby ruins, horseback riding, and touring the Valley of the Moon.

 We make our way to Salta, situated in the Lerma Valley of northern Argentina.
 Salta is home to empanadas salteñas - the delicious local specialty, and no visit to the town will be complete without giving them a try.
 In the evening, opt to experience a local celebration at one of the "Peña" folklore shows.
 Included Activities: Border Crossing (Chile - Argentina) Transport: Local bus (10.00 hour(s))

 Day 33 Salta (1B)

 Explore the city and enjoy the local cuisine.
 Opt to take a trip through the scenic Quebrada de las Conchas to Cafayate, or visit the High Mountain Archaeological Museum.

 Day 34 Salta/Buenos Aires (1B)

 When you are done exploring, settle your weary feet and enjoy a drink in one of the many sidewalk cafes and restaurants and begin to understand the contemplative Argentine way of life.
 Try the succulent bife and parrilladas!
+Additional Notes: Opt to pre-book the "Buenos Aires Bike Tour" or "Buenos Aires Tango Experience" activities on the checkout page ahead of time to include these optionals on your tour.
 Transport: Plane (5.00 hour(s))